TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

     white to black.
 (k) Macro Copy - Copy a01-a99 to M,S,T keys.
 Can use *cm* if the SrcNum DstNum is set up - see the four examples
     above.
 Else compose *cm*nnXmm via [ADD] where: nn = a01-a99 X = Keys M S T mm = 01-24
-(l) Macro Unlink - unlink *ul* with the Macro Key to be unlinked visible as the Source Macro such a Mx mm xx.
+(l) Macro Unlink - unlink *ul* with the Macro Key to be unlinked visible as the Source Macro such a Src nn Dst mm. *ua*
+    = unlink all macros.
 (m) Macro Link Save-Restore On-Off - Linked Macro Data will be lost after a power cycle or reset unless the save-restore
     option is turned on by executing *lr* command - then also press the black [Cfg] button twice to save the values to flash.
 An *ld* will send a Link and Macro datadump to the serial port.
 A save setting for the linked macros do make